 Is the engineering department reputable enough to stand out on a resume?
 Could the starting quarterback lead the football team to a BCS bowl berth?
 Will my parents write me out of the will if I refuse to attend their alma mater?
 Those are just a small sampling of the hundreds of factors that prospective students might take into account when deciding where to attend college.

-In today's economy a college degree can't guarantee a high salary, or even full-time employment.
-The type of degree program and level of education a student attains can help to determine earning potential -- the Bureau of Labor Statistics shows college graduates achieved higher employment and median wages in 2012 than individuals without a college degree.
+While a college degree can't guarantee a high salary, or even full-time employment, the type of degree program and level of education a student attains can help to determine earning potential: the Bureau of Labor Statistics shows college graduates achieved higher employment and median wages in 2012 than individuals without a college degree.
 But how much does the school itself impact either starting salaries or lifetime earnings?

 Schools with competitive starting salaries